microsoft/DeepSpeed/docs/_tutorials/accelerator-setup-guide.md

 accelerator: xpu
 ```

-## More example for using DeepSpeed on Intel XPU
+## More examples for using DeepSpeed on Intel XPU
-Refer to https://github.com/intel/intel-extension-for-pytorch/tree/release/xpu/2.1.40/examples/gpu/inference/python/llm for more extensive guide.
+Refer to [LLM examples](https://github.com/intel/intel-extension-for-pytorch/tree/xpu-main/examples/gpu/llm), [Megatron-DeepSpeed training examples](https://github.com/intel/intel-extension-for-deepspeed/tree/main/examples) for more code samples of running LLM with DeepSpeed on Intel XPU.

 # Huawei Ascend NPU